 Place Kleber is the largest and most well-known square of Strasbourg, and Rue des Grandes Arcades is a street that runs alongside Place Kleber.
 The two make up a prestigious and historical area of the city where most luxury brands have opened up shop.

 Every Tuesday, Wednesday and Saturday, there is a flower market from 9 am to 6 pm on Rue des Grandes Arcades.
 In the Kleber square on the same day and time, there is an open-air book market where you can peruse used books.

 Lille, France — €1,326 sq.m. per year (US $141/sq. ft. / yr.).

 Lille sits close to the border of Belgium, less than a 2-hour train ride north of Paris.

 Located in Lille’s centre in the old town is Neuve Street, a teeny tiny pedestrian street that takes 2 minutes to walk from one end to the other.

 But size doesn’t matter because although the shopping is limited on this street, there is a large square at one end: La Grande Place, aka Place Charles de Gaule.

 Europe’s biggest flea market

-The grand place (big square) is a great place to meet friends or family before moving onto shopping, bars, cafes and restaurants in the area.
+The Grand Place (big square) is a great place to meet friends or family before moving on to shopping, bars, cafes and restaurants in the area.

-But if you really want to have some fun, be sure to visit Lille during the first weekend of September when the city square and the entire old town comes to life thanks to the annual flea market: GRANDE BRADERIE DE LILLE.
+But if you really want to have some fun, be sure to visit Lille during the first weekend of September when the city square and the entire old town come to life thanks to the annual flea market: GRANDE BRADERIE DE LILLE.